 For taking part in a strike or other industrial action

 Strike is equivalent to not working for a period, and therefore wages can be reduced accordingly to time not at work.

 Unilateral reductions in pay

-If you, without contractual authority or individual or (if relevant) collective consent, reduce a worker’s wages, this will normally amount to a deduction.
+If an employer, without contractual authority or individual or collective consent, reduces a worker’s wages then this would normally amount to a deduction.